leonlinsx/minimal-mistakes/_posts/2019-09-14-circle-competence-loop.md

 > Human knowledge accumulation.
 This represents a very LONG runway on the individual level.
 Why?
 Because the fuel for an individual’s growth is all of humanity’s previously accumulated knowledge.

 I agree the runway is long, since there's so much knowledge available.
+It's unlikely you'll be the foremost expert in one sector, let alone multiple ones.
 The problem now is what is your net growth rate on the individual level.
 I've gained knowledge in many areas since leaving college, but also lost knowledge in areas I thought I'd never forget.
 I hope that on net I've grown, but I'm actually unsure.

 > Economic growth.
 Opinions will differ on this, but I am a cautious optimist on the future of human innovation and believe there is a long runway for economic growth, provided we continue to make technological progress.